Undergraduate Academic Standing Requirements

 Students who do not achieve a 2.000 cumulative GPA will be given Academic Warning.
 Academic Warning constitutes a formal notification that a student’s academic performance requires improvement and that they need to devote increased attention to academic work.
 Students receiving Academic Warning are cautioned that unless they achieve an acceptable cumulative grade point average, they may be placed on Probation and thereby lose the privilege of participating in extracurricular activities (including such activities as intercollegiate sports, student government, campus media, student clubs, and Greek and service organizations).

 Students who previously received an Academic Warning (regardless of the semester) and who do not achieve the required cumulative GPA to maintain good academic standing will be placed on Probation.
-A student on Probation will not be permitted to take part in extracurricular activities.
+A student on Probation will not be permitted to take part in extracurricular activities, including athletics.

 Students who were previously placed on Academic Probation (regardless of the semester) and who do not achieve the required cumulative GPA to maintain good academic standing will be placed on Final Probation.
 A student on Final Probation will not be permitted to take part in extra-curricular activities, and the student will be informed that unless the student restores to good academic standing and maintains that status, the student will be suspended from the College.

-No later than ten business days following the date of the letter informing the student that they have been suspended, the student may appeal the decision.
+- No later than 14 calendar days following the date of the letter informing the student that they have been suspended, the student may appeal the decision.
 Failure to appeal within the limited time period constitutes a waiver of the student’s right to appeal.

 On reinstatement to the College following a suspension, a student will have two semesters to bring up their cumulative GPA to the minimum required for good academic standing at the College.
 Until the student achieves good academic standing, they remain on probationary status and are not eligible to participate in extracurricular activities.
 A suspended student who returns to the College and is suspended again for academic reasons will be permanently dismissed from the College.
 A permanent academic dismissal is recorded on a student’s academic transcript.